 A well thought out family camping trip can be the stuff dreams are made of.
-Now that campsites are starting to open again after the national lockdown, there’s plenty to look forward to.
+Now that campsites are starting to open again, there’s plenty to look forward to.
 There’s countryside to explore, eating al fresco, sleeping under canvas, waking with the larks, nothing spells adventure more to kids and adults alike.
 It’s easy to be put off by fear of bad sleep or the indecisive weather, but with some decent planning, it can be a truly magical and fun way to enjoy some quality family time.

 All you need to do is…

 2. Equip yourself with the right gear.

 Get all of these three things ‘right’ and you’re in for a treat.

 There are an abundance of campsites across the British Isles and the continent to suit every budget and taste, as well as plenty of websites, books and magazines with detailed information about each.

 Choose from all singing, all dancing campsites with dedicated kids clubs, onsite entertainment and babysitters to no frills farm camping where the kids can help out with animals.
 There are also sites by the sea, on the forest floor, places with mountain biking, surfboarding or hill-walking and climbing.

 • Campsites that allow you to park next to the pitch are great if you have smaller kids and a car packed full of clobber.